JunaidMB/MM_Introduction_to_Data_Science/README.md

 3. It's by Muslims: If you're part of the Muslim community sometimes it can be more difficult to get started in a field that doesn't represent your demographic.
 Some people feel more comfortable (at least initially) with people who have the same values as them, if that's you then we'll be aware of your concerns and sensitivites.

 4. You're getting access to a community: You don't just get access to the course instructors but also an opportunity to join the Machine Learning community in the Muslamic Makers Slack channel.
-This channels is full of people who have gone through the initial entry process and can support you in a variety of ways.
+This channel is full of people who have gone through the initial entry process and can support you in a variety of ways.

-5. You'll learn something new and useful even if you decide to never go near Data Science or Machine Learning again: The skills we're teaching are fundamental that will be used whether you work exclusively in Excel or work as an accountant.
+5. You'll learn something new and useful even if you decide to never go near Data Science or Machine Learning again: The skills we're teaching can be used whether you work exclusively in Excel or as an accountant.

 # Who is this Course for?